 All permissions requested by Decisions are delegated permissions.
 Decisions runs as a single page application (SPA) in a browser sandbox on the end-user device.
-The permissions for the user of the app are limited by both Decisions Microsoft Graph permissions and the end user’s Office 365 permissions.
+The permissions for the user of the app are limited by both Decisions Microsoft Graph permissions and the end user’s Microsoft 365 permissions.

 Please refer to the Microsoft Graph permissions docs for more details on delegated permissions.